Chalk Stream · Chalk · Hampshire

 About this water

 The Test is the river where modern fly fishing was born — the water that Halford and Marryat studied with such precision that they invented an entire literature.
 It moves like it has somewhere to be but isn't in any hurry about it.
+This chalk stream is fed by deep groundwater and responds slowly to rain — typically forty-eight hours or more after a storm.
 The ranunculus streams in the current like green hair, and if you watch long enough — which is the whole point — you'll see a trout materialise where a moment ago there was only riverbed.
 It's the kind of water that makes you want to sit down and think about things for a while before you even string up the rod.
 Mayfly hatch arrives mid-May (the Duffer's Fortnight) and produces some of the finest dry-fly fishing in the world — fish rise everywhere for three weeks and then they're gone.
 Outside mayfly season, look for blue-winged olives (April–June and again in September), iron blues (March–May), and sedges (June–August).
 The fish are educated because they see flies daily; use small dry flies (size 16–18), fine tippet (5x or finer), and approach from downstream where they cannot see you approach.
 Nymph fishing works well between hatches with pheasant-tail and hare's-ear patterns.
 The lower reaches hold salmon; winter brings excellent grayling fishing.
 Access is via estate beats requiring advance booking.

 Under the surface